Determine Who Your Beneficiary Is Without Invading Privacy

 With the Travel Address, VASPs can clarify where the crypto assets will be sent.
 Moreover, VASPs can verify if the beneficiary VASP has undergone KYV procedures before disclosing additional information and ensure that VASP B hasn't been subjected to sanctions, all important aspects of Travel Rule compliance.
 Using these outcomes, the VASP can determine how to proceed with the transaction, preventing non-compliant transactions.

-Regardless of who receives a Travel Address, the end user will not be able to use the address unless they have access to a Travel Rule solution that has implemented Travel Rule Protocol (TRP), and even then, it is one of the safest identifiers currently available because the Travel Address as no personal information is disclosed when sharing a Travel Address.
+Regardless of who receives a Travel Address, the end user will not be able to use the address unless they have access to a Travel Rule solution that has implemented Travel Rule Protocol (TRP), and even then, it is one of the safest identifiers currently available as no personal information is disclosed when sharing a Travel Address.

 One drawback is the Travel Address is unique to the TRP; therefore, only counterparties who use a Travel Rule solution with TRP as one of its protocols can enjoy this functionality.